General Terms and Conditions

 16.1 PAYNETICS may audit, from time to time, Merchant’s compliance with the terms of these GTC and the Agreement.
 Merchant shall provide all information requested by PAYNETICS to complete PAYNETICS’s audit.

 16.2.
-Merchant authorizes parties contacted by PAYNETICS to release the credit information requested by PAYNETICS, and Merchant agrees to provide PAYNETICS a separate authorization for release of credit information, if requested.
+Merchant authorizes parties contacted by PAYNETICS to release the credit information requested by PAYNETICS, and Merchant agrees to provide PAYNETICS a separate authorization for release of credit information, if requested.s or any other costs that are beyond.

 16.3.
 Merchant shall provide to PAYNETICS such information as PAYNETICS may reasonably request from time to time, including without limitation, financial statements and information pertaining to Merchant’s financial condition.
 Such information shall be true, complete and accurate.